-1. Select the Elections Agency at least sixty (60) calendar days prior to the elections.
+- 1. Select the Elections Agency at least sixty (60) calendar days prior to the elections. - 2.
+Approve a contract for election services with an independent agency that will conduct the annual General/Special Election.

-- 2. Approve a contract for election services with an independent agency that will conduct the annual General/Special Election. - 3.
-Approve the dates on which the annual General/Special Elections shall be held.
+- 3. Approve the dates on which the annual General/Special Elections shall be held.
 The ASI Board shall also approve the dates during which the filing for candidacy period shall be held in accordance with the requirements of this Code.
 The ASI Executive Vice President shall announce the filing period and voting dates. - 4.
 Approve recommendations of student members to the Elections Complaint Committee and Appellate Council. - 5.
-Approve any revisions to the Elections Code by a two-thirds (2/3) majority vote at least thirty (30) calendar days prior to the filing deadline. - 6.
-Ensure the development and distribution of Candidate Elections Application.
-Candidate Elections Application will be made available at the official ASI Elections web site.
+Approve any revisions to the Elections Code by a two-thirds (2/3) majority vote at least thirty (30) calendar days prior to the filing deadline.